joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 As hinted at earlier, we also had `IAsyncEnumerable<T>` and `IAsyncEnumerator<T>` types.
 These were the most general purpose interfaces you'd code against when wanting to consume something.
 Developers could, of course, implement their own stream types, especially since we had asynchronous iterators in the language.
+A full set of asynchronous LINQ operators worked over these interfaces, so LINQ worked nicely for consuming and composing streams and sequences.

-Additionally, a full set of asynchronous LINQ operators were available.
-Thanks to these fundamental interface types, they worked over streams and sequences.
+In addition to the enumerable-based consumption techniques, all the standard peeking and batch-based APIs were available.
+It's important to point out, however, that the entire streams framework built atop the zero-copy capabilities of the kernel, to avoid copying.
+Every time I see an API in .NET that deals with streams in terms of `byte[]`s makes me shed a tear.
+The result is our streams were actually used in very fundamental areas of the system, like the network stack itself, the filesystem the web servers, and more.

 As hinted at earlier, we supported both push and pull-style concurrency in the streaming APIs.
 For example, we supported generators, which could either style: